-- This section refers specifically to vehicle mounted boom lifts (bucket trucks).
-The use of other types of elevating work platforms are covered under the following separate Penn safety programs: Boom-Supported Elevating Work Platform Program Vertical Plane Elevating Work Platform Program - 2) Only individuals who have received training on the safe operation of the bucket truck and the specific fall protection requirement are authorized to operate or ride in the bucket. - 3) Bucket trucks shall be inspected by the operator prior to use, according to the inspection checklist called for in the instruction manual issued by the manufacturer.
+- 1) This section refers specifically to vehicle mounted boom lifts (bucket trucks).
+The use of other types of elevating work platforms are covered under Penn's Mobile Elevating Work Platform Program. - 2) Only individuals who have received training on the safe operation of the bucket truck and the specific fall protection requirement are authorized to operate or ride in the bucket. - 3) Bucket trucks shall be inspected by the operator prior to use, according to the inspection checklist called for in the instruction manual issued by the manufacturer.
 Special attention should be given to the following: - a) Inspect hydraulic hoses and controls for twisting, chafing, and proper adjustment. - b) With oil lines under pressure, inspect all hydraulic fittings, pumps, and cylinders for evidence of leakage. - c) Check the unit for proper operating speed and rate of drift. - d) Check the operation of all controls through their maximum working range. - e) Check the booms for cracked welds or distorted members. - f) Check the boom and leveling wire-rope cable for frayed strands, security of terminals, and correct adjustment. - g) Check for the proper inflation and condition of all tires; an under inflated tire or blown tire will affect the stability of the truck.
-Operations shall be suspended if test or inspection indicates malfunction of equipment which prevents safe operation.
+Operations shall be suspended if test or inspection indicates malfunction of equipment which prevents safe operation. - 4) All routine and periodic inspections/maintenance must be completed as required by the operator's manual. - 5) A warmup period is needed at the beginning of each day's work for hydraulic equipment.
+This time may vary with different makes and models and ranges of temperatures at various locations. - 6) Bucket trucks shall only be used to do such work as can be done without exceeding the posted safe load limits set by the manufacturer.